mrlacey/CSInlineColorViz/README.md

-# CSharp Inline Color Visualizer
+# C# Inline Color Visualizer

 See samples of the colors you use within your C# code.
-Never again be forced to remember what a named color looks like.
+Never again be forced to remember what a named color looks like or work out what color a HEX value represents.

 ![Example](example.png)